phetsims/wave-interference/doc/implementation-notes.md

-The Wave Interference simulation was ported from a prior Java implementation.
+The Wave Interference simulation depicts waves on a 2 dimensional surface and the interference patterns they create.
 The first 3 screens show a 2D lattice and time-based wave propagation, while the fourth screen shows the interference pattern from a slit with a given 2d shape, which is instantly updated.

+The query string ?dev can be used to show additional developer controls.
-The query string ?dev will output debugging information to the console.
+The query string ?log can be used to output additional debugging information.
+Other sim-specific query parameters are described in wave-interference/js/common/WaveInterferenceQueryParameters.js

 There are no dynamically created/destroyed user interface components or model elements in the simulation, so the simulation doesn't require dispose calls.

-# Waves, Interference, Slits Screens
+# The first three Screens: Waves, Interference, Slits

 The first three screens are mainly implemented in js/common.